ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Design Rationale

 \item[\textsc{Relatedness:}] In contrast to microstructures, links relating events to each other form \textit{macrostructures}~\cite{thorndyke1977cognitive}.
-To create a narrative flow, connections or ``content relations''~\cite{bach2018design} need to be established \textit{within} and \textit{between} story pieces.
-Hullman \etal~\cite{hullman2013deeper} characterize connections as ``transitions''---differences between visualizations that help in creating a linear narrative.
+To create a narrative flow, connections or ``content relations''~\cite{bach2018design} need to be established \textit{within} and \textit{between} story pieces. \rv{These relations would help to ``progressive development'' of the story as defined by Zhao \etal~\cite{zhao2015data}.} Hullman \etal~\cite{hullman2013deeper} characterize connections as ``transitions''---differences between visualizations that help in creating a linear narrative.
 These are categorized into \textit{implicit transitions}, inferrable from the data attributes/variables, and \textit{explicit transitions} that depend on the author's interpretation.
 While explicit transitions lie beyond the scope of this work, implicit transitions---such as a set of related visualizations sharing similar variables---can be automatically inferred.
 The system should characterize implicit transitions within and between story pieces in order to present a meaningful narrative.

 \item[\textsc{Explanation:}] In the comic form, connections between panels are implicitly shown through a combination of ``repetition, variation, and contrast''~\cite[p.\ 12]{Groensteen2013comics}.
 Other connections in the panels are explicitly shown using text, in the form of dialogues or descriptions.
-For data comics, the narrative can be conveyed \textit{implicitly} by showing changes along one data variable while preserving overlap between panels, or \textit{explicitly} by generating text explanations that supplement the visualizations~\cite{hullman2013deeper}.
+For data comics, the narrative can be conveyed \textit{implicitly} by showing changes along one data variable while preserving overlap between panels\rv{---the ``progressive'' component in Zhao et al.'s definition~\cite{zhao2015data}}---or \textit{explicitly} by generating text explanations that supplement the visualizations~\cite{hullman2013deeper}\rv{---the ``textual elements'' in the definition}.
 The system should provide sufficient explanation of the narrative both implicitly and explicitly.